 “It’s a very important test for the ruling party,” Dmitry Babich, a political analyst with RIA Novosti, told CNN.

-Prime Minister Vladimir Putin, recently tapped by his United Russia Party to be its presidential candidate next year, has accused the West of trying to influence the elections.
+Putin, recently tapped by his United Russia party to be its presidential candidate next year, has accused the West of trying to influence the elections.

 In campaigning ahead of the vote, opponents accused the ruling party of corruption and nepotism, RIA Novosti reported.

 Putin said last week that his party had earned the support of “every thoughtful, objective, serious person who wants a better lot for himself, for his children and for Russia,” the news agency said.